 Priority will be given to projects submitted during the first-round solicitation which ended on December 23, 2022.

 Priority will be given to projects where at least 25% of funding is used for training.

+The submission deadline for the 2022 VFA Grant is January 13, 2023.
 A well thought out and budget wise submission will help us award as many towns as possible.
-To apply for the 2021 VFA Grant, please email your completed application to firstname.lastname@example.org and also send the all wet signature originals to:
+To apply for the 2022 VFA Grant, please email your completed application and required forms to firstname.lastname@example.org or mail hard copies to:

 Each submission must include the following completed and signed documents:

-All forms can be found below.
+All forms can be found below or found on COMMBUYS - Bid Solicitation.
 More details can be found in the cover letter.